-1. INTRODUCTION
+1. Introduction

 The use of collocated finite volumes for fluid flow problems is appealing for several reasons.
 Among them, let us mention a very inexpensive assembling step (in particular compared to finite elements, because there is no numerical integration to perform), the possibility to use, at least to some extent, general unstructured meshes with a low complexity of the data structure (compared with staggered schemes) suitable for the implementation of adaptative mesh refinement strategies and, finally, an easy coupling with additional conservation laws solvers, when these latters are developed within the finite volume framework.
-These features make collocated finite volumes attractive for industrial problems, and they are widely used in Computational Fluid Dynamics, either
+These features make collocated finite volumes attractive for industrial problems, and they are widely used in Computational Fluid Dynamics,

-Keywords and phrases: finite volumes, collocated discretizations, Stokes problem, Navier-Stokes equations, incompressible flows, analysis.
+$Keywords\ and\ phrases.$ Finite volumes, collocated discretizations, Stokes problem, Navier-Stokes equations, incompressible flows, analysis.

-1 Université de Marne-la-Vallée, France (robert.eymard@univ-mlv.fr)
+1 Université de Marne-la-Vallée, France. robert.eymard@univ-mlv.fr either in commercial (FLUENT, CFX, ...) or in proprietary codes, as encountered for instance in nuclear safety [1], which is a part of the context of this study.

-$^{^2}$ Université de Provence, France (herbin@cmi.univ-mrs.fr)
+2 Université de Provence, France. herbin@cmi.univ-mrs.fr

-$^{^3}$ Institut de Radioprotection et de Sûreté Nucléaire (IRSN) (jean-claude.latche@irsn.fr)

-4 Institut de Radioprotection et de Sûreté Nucléaire (IRSN) (bruno.piar@irsn.fr)
+3 Institut de Radioprotection et de Sûreté Nucléaire (IRSN), France. jean-claude.latche@irsn.fr; bruno.piar@irsn.fr